 Written by Sandra Harris, ECOlunchbox Founder

 The fast pace of our lives makes eating mindfully tough.
-Oftentimes, we resort to mindlessly grabbing a quick bite in the car while we’re driving to work or taking our child to their soccer game or music lesson.
+It’s easy to resort to grabbing a quick bite in the car while we’re driving to work or taking our kids to their soccer game or music lesson.

 Start by learning about portion sizes.
 If you’re eating something out of a package, check the nutritional label’s recommended portion size and noted caloric value.
 Eating fresh foods and cooking at home?
 Ask your doctor for portion control guidance and check out Dietary Guidelines for Americans put out by the USDA and Department of Health and Human Services.

 I designed ECOlunchboxes specifically to help busy moms and dads pack the right portions and make meal planning quick and easy.
 You can find all the portion sizes for every product we make right on our website and on the bottom of the ECOlunchbox too!
 When you use your ECOlunchbox containers and bento boxes regularly, you’ll instantly know which size to grab for the perfect portion, based on what you’re packing.
 For example, The Oval is great for a salad, and the Splash box is the perfect size for hummus.